lavague-ai/LaVague/README.md

 ## Community & Contributing

 If you are interested by this project, want to ask questions, contribute, or have proposals, please come on our [Discord](https://discord.gg/SDxn9KpqX9) to chat!

+### Set up your dev environment

+Install the chrome browser and driver on linux with ```bash install-dependencies.sh```.
+You will need admin privileges if you're missing system dependencies.

+Set up a development environment by running the following command in a virtual environment: ```pip install -e .[dev]```